owncloud/ocis/docs/adr/0005-api-for-spaces.md

 ### Get "Home folder"

 Retrieve information about the home space of a user.
-Note: This is only a subset of the spaces the user might have access to.
+Note: The user has access to more spaces.
+This call only returns the home space to provide API parity with the Graph API.

-API Call: `/me/drive`: Returns the information of the users home folder.
+API Call: `/me/drive`: Returns the information about the users home folder.

 ### Get All Spaces of a User